CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application.md

         cd "C:\Install\Cortex Innovation 2022.6 - App Server Install Scripts"
         ```

-    1. Run the `Cortex.Innovation.Add.WindowsDefenderExclusions.ps1` script using the following command, modifying the `ApplicationServers` value to contain the NETBIOS names or fully qualified domain names of the Application Servers:
+    1. Run the `Cortex.Innovation.Add.WindowsDefenderExclusions.ps1` script using the following command, modifying the `ApplicationServers` value to contain the NETBIOS name or fully qualified domain name of the server:

         ```powershell
-        .\Cortex.Innovation.Add.WindowsDefenderExclusions.ps1 -ApplicationServers @("ha-server1", "ha-server2", "ha-server3")
+        .\Cortex.Innovation.Add.WindowsDefenderExclusions.ps1 -ApplicationServers @("ha-server1")
         ```

     1. A credentials prompt will appear.
-Enter credentials of a domain user that is a member of the local Administrators group on all Application Servers and press OK.
+Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.

 ## Check Port Usage